The Consultation Room is the private practice of therapist and educator, Emily Schreter.

 Together, we explore the roots of those patterns—whether they’re relational, emotional, or embedded in the nervous system—and create space for clarity, healing, and integration.

-My approach draws from relational psychodynamic therapy, somatic awareness, mind-body connection, creative exploration, and trauma-informed care.
+My approach draws from relational psychodynamic therapy, somatic approaches, the mind-body connection, creative exploration, and trauma-informed care.
 I’m also deeply influenced by art, philosophy, and nature—all of which inform how I think about healing and change.

 The Challenges I Work With Often Include: